markolbert/ProgrammingUtilities/DependencyInjection/docs/usage.md

     params Action<HostBuilderContext, IServiceCollection>[] initializers)
 ```

+Any service you add through the dependency injection initializer is automatically registered as an `IJ4JHost` service, so you don't need to add them separately (in practice, I hardly ever add services explicitly for this very reason).s

-### Build Environment Configuration and Helper Methods
+### Other J4JHostConfiguration Extension Methods

+There are a few lesser-used (at least by me) extension methods available for configuring `J4JHostConfiguration`.

-You can specify `Action<HostBuilderContext, IConfigurationBuilder>` environment initializer methods by calling:
+You can specify `Action<HostBuilderContext, IConfigurationBuilder>` environment initializer methods by calling the `AddEnvironmentInitializers` extension method:

 ```csharp
 public static J4JHostConfiguration AddEnvironmentInitializers(